At best, custody exchanges are likely to be awkward; at worst, we’re talking open warfare.

 2) Make Custody Exchanges At School

-Here’s a simple, easy, effective one: make the custody exchanges at school.
+Here’s a simple, easy, effective one: make custody exchanges at school.

 3) Make Custody Exchanges At Daycare Or A Babysitter’s

-Depending on the size of the daycare, or if the babysitter only looks after your kids on the days in question, it may even be easier to schedule, work out the logistics, and let the appropriate parties know the plan than at school.
+Depending on the size of the daycare, or if the babysitter only looks after your kids on specific days, it may even be easier to schedule, work out the logistics, and let the appropriate parties know the plan than trading off at school.

 4) Make Custody Exchanges In A Neutral Public Place

-There’s nothing like an audience to make people behave themselves, and where better to get one than in a public, neutral place?
+There’s nothing like an audience to make people behave themselves.
+So where better to get one than in a public, neutral place?

 This can be a park, a mall, a restaurant, or a coffee shop.
 If things are extra contentious, you can even opt to make the swap at a police station or a supervised visitation center, just in case you need a little extra incentive to play nice.